The Newton and Rochelle Becker Charitable Trust

 - in-house synagogue staff time

 - programs that are already scheduled or that are regularly scheduled (such as an annual Scholar-in-Residence program)

 - educational experiences for children.

-Recipients will have until May 1, 2017 to submit a letter from the executive director certifying that the synagogue has committed to providing the 1/3 match for the program.
+Recipients of the grant will have one month to submit a letter from the executive director certifying that the synagogue has committed to providing the 1/3 match for the program.
 This time might also be used to fundraise within the congregation for the 1/3 match.